HarvestersCrew/CorpusHarvester/doc/cli.md

 ## Settings
-- `logger` : displays the (2 or 3, output path is not displayed if the output is stdout) logger settings `--setting level --value VALUE` : sets the logger level to one of these: debug, info, warning, error, none `--setting output --value VALUE` : sets the logger output to one of these: stdout, file `--setting output_path --value VALUE` : sets the logger output path to the given value
+- `logger` : displays the (2 or 3, output path is not displayed if the output is stdout) logger settings
+    - `--setting level --value VALUE` : sets the logger level to one of these: debug, info, warning, error, none
+    - `--setting output --value VALUE` : sets the logger output to one of these: stdout, file
+    - `--setting output_path --value VALUE` : sets the logger output path to the given value
+    - `--clear` : deletes the logfile if existing
 - `storage` : displays the storage root
-    `--migrate ABSOLUTE_PATH` : migrates the storage to this absolute path
+    - `--migrate ABSOLUTE_PATH` : migrates the storage to this absolute path